-What is the Minimum Required Licenses?
+What is the Minimum Required Licences?

 Do you have a Single WSUS Server?

 The most basic WSUS deployment consists of a server inside the corporate firewall that serves client computers on a private intranet.
 The WSUS server connects to Microsoft Update to download updates.
-If you have a single WSUS server licensing WSUS Automated Maintenance requires 1 ‘Single or Upstream’ license.
+If you have a single WSUS server licensing WSUS Automated Maintenance requires 1 ‘Single or Upstream’ licence.

 Do you have Multiple WSUS Servers?